Christopher Rich (actor): Personal life

 In 2015, Christopher and Eva Rich and their two daughters appeared in the first two seasons of the Polish reality TV series called Żony Hollywood (English Hollywood Wives) based on The Real Housewives franchise, in which his wife, Eva, was one of the stars.

-In 2018 Christopher Rich suffered a massive stroke which disabled him from using the left side of his body.
+In 2018, Rich suffered a massive stroke, which initially disabled him from using the left side of his body; he was no longer able to walk, and the affected side left him in a great deal of pain.
+As of February 2025, due to therapy and experimental treatment, the left side of his body has since recovered much of its previous function.
+Rich has regained his ability to walk without assistance, and the pain on his left side was said to have been reduced by approximately 80%.